 The majority of states disclose moving violation charges to other states.
 Typically, details about traffic tickets are shared as a matter of course.
 If California is your home state, and you are given a speeding ticket in Georgia, you will still have your driving license suspended eventually — if you fail to appear in court or pay the ticket.

-Get in touch with the Matthew C. Hines Law Offices immediately, for help regarding your Georgia traffic or speeding ticket.
+Get in touch with the Law Offices of Matthew C. Hines for help regarding your Georgia traffic or speeding ticket.
 We have a proven track record of success and are ready to take your call.
 Our telephone number is (770) 941-0913, or you can contact us by completing the form on our website.